wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 Remember that despite being defined as a simple binary property, this identity itself, is still potential.
 	That potential being the potential for variance within itself.
 ##### The First Dimension: A Higher-Level First-Level Identity
+An **identity** can be thought of as a **distinct, defined entity** that has certain **characteristics or properties**.
+	It represents a **specific aspect of variation** or **potential for definition** within a larger context.
 		An Identity is **shaped by the kind of potential it uniquely represents**.
 			We call this abstract potential of variance, a [[Axes and Dimensions|Dimension]].
+				**Dimensions** represent the **potential degrees of freedom** or **properties** that an identity can have.
+					When an identity is used to define or describe a higher-level identity, it effectively becomes one of the **dimensions or properties** that contribute to the definition of that higher-level identity.

  Here, the **dimension** represents the fundamental ability to **distinguish** or **change** between states - it is an intrinsic "difference".
+	 A **dimension** represents an **aspect of potential variance or change** within a system.
+		It provides a **framework or context** in which something can vary or be defined.
+			In this sense, a dimension is a **high-level identity** because it encompasses a broad **category of potential variation**.
+				It defines a **space or scope** in which more specific, lower-level identities can be actualized.

 Therefore, this dimension is a **differentiated state** on its own because it encapsulates the primary **potential for change**—the existence of a "difference" between two relational states.
 	In abstract terms, this first dimension embodies the **concept of distinction**, which is a foundational property that enables all further differentiation and definition.
 		Before a differentiation is used in the definition of a more complex state, its identity is defined **by its own inherent property**.
 			 It is not yet bound to specific constraints or configurations; it simply **"exists"** as a potentiality, an abstract foundation upon which more complex forms can be built.

 In this framework, the act of differentiation—splitting into "this" and "that"—introduces the **first dimension**.
 	 This is an isolation of a specific potential for change.